Cough assist care

 Tracheostomy care

 WARNING: The information in this section is meant as a general guide for parents and caregivers with certain problems related to children with tracheostomy using a simple non-fenestrated, cuffless tracheal cannula.
-It is not intended to replace the recommendations of your child’s health care team.
+It is not intended to replace the recommendations of your child’s healthcare team.

 Discuss your child’s unique needs with the healthcare team, including WHO and WHEN to contact when problems arise.